Pain-Capable Unborn Child Protection Act: Public opinion

-An additional poll not included in the table above was conducted by the Washington Post and ABC News in July 2013 asked votes to choose between allowing legal abortion without restriction in the first 24 weeks of pregnancy and allowing it without restriction in the first 20 weeks of pregnancy.
+An additional poll not included in the table above was conducted by The Washington Post and ABC News in July 2013 asked votes to choose between allowing legal abortion without restriction in the first 24 weeks of pregnancy and allowing it without restriction in the first 20 weeks of pregnancy.
 Given that choice, 56% of adults preferred the 20-week threshold, while 27% supported a 24-week threshold.

 Planned Parenthood commissioned an August 2013 poll that asked respondents whether abortion should be legal or illegal in the following scenarios: carrying the pregnancy to term would cause serious long-term health problems to the mother; the fetus is not viable and personal/health circumstances are such that she shouldn't continue pregnancy; the pregnancy was the result of rape or incest; and the fetus has severe abnormalities that would cause fetal death or extreme disability.
 In each scenario, between 58% and 66% respondents said abortion after 20 weeks should be legal.

 Politicians, political parties, and interest groups

-After the House passed the bill in 2015, Hillary Clinton criticized the bill as "a direct challenge to Roe v.
+After the House passed the bill in 2015, Hillary Clinton's senior policy adviser Maya Harris criticized the bill as "a direct challenge to Roe v.
 Wade, which has protected a woman's constitutional right to privacy for over forty years."

 The 2016 Republican Party national platform specifically endorsed the federal version of the act.
 Most of the candidates running for the Republican nomination for president in 2016 pledged support for a 20-week abortion ban.
 In September 2016, Donald Trump—then the Republican nominee for President—wrote a letter to anti-abortion leaders committing to sign the Pain-Capable Unborn Child Protection Act if elected.
+Following the Supreme Court decision Dobbs v.
+Jackson, which overturned Roe v.
+Wade, in 2022 observers noted that Trump's views may be "shifting" and he may be more open to allowing states to regulate abortion laws on their own.

 Similar state laws

 Pain-capable abortion bans in the U.S.

-As of October 2017, 21 states had passed laws banning abortion after 20 weeks' gestation.
+In October 2017, 21 states had passed laws banning abortion after 20 weeks' gestation.
 In Arizona and Idaho, such laws have been blocked by courts and are not in effect.
+As of August 2026, 41 states restrict abortion after a certain point in pregnancy, 24 of these restrict abortion after 20 weeks or earlier.

 In 2012, Trent Franks introduced the District of Columbia Pain-Capable Unborn Child Protection Act, which would use Congress's legislative authority over the District of Columbia under Article I of the United States Constitution to prohibit abortions in D.C. after twenty weeks.
 The bill received majority support in the House by a vote of 220–154, but failed to achieve the two-thirds majority needed for passage.